neosaurrrus/blog-entries/17_to_22 React.md

 1. Create a function to add the associated grocery to the order, multiple times if needed.
 2. Display the order on the Order component, totting up the prices as required.
-3. On the Groceries component, configure a button with an event method to handle the click.
+3. On the Groceries component, configure a button with an event method to handle the click to add to the order.

 # Making an Add to Order function